bitovi/academy/src/react-native/13-making-http-requests/making-http-requests.md

 In the example above, we `catch` the `error` and check its type.
 If it’s already an `instanceof Error`, then it will have a `message` property and we can use it as-is.
 If it’s not, then we can create our own `new Error()` so we _always_ have an error to consume in our Hooks or components.

+**Note:** This implementation demonstrates a basic approach to data fetching using fetch.
+While it works for simple use cases, it lacks important features that production-ready apps typically need — such as caching, refetching, error retries, and background updates.

+As your app grows, maintaining these features manually becomes complex and error-prone.
+At that point, we strongly recommend using a dedicated data-fetching library like [TanStack Query](https://tanstack.com/query/latest) to handle these concerns efficiently.

 ### Setup 3

 ✏️ Create **src/services/pmo/api/api.ts** and update it to be: